Archives: Blog

 The Infamous Tommy John & Baseball

-Author: Dr. Kyle Price, DPT, LAT, ATC, CSCS If you were to assess how great a pitcher in baseball truly is, you might find yourself looking at a lot of statistics…specifically the ERA or Earned Run Average.
-With the goal to strike out everyone who dares to step into the box against them, they must […]
+If you were to assess how great a pitcher in baseball truly is, you might find yourself looking at a lot of statistics, most notably ERA or earned run average.
+With the goal of striking out every batter who steps into the box, pitchers must not only possess elite skill and talent, but also the […]

 Read More